NextGen-Environmental-Sensor-Lab/Urban-RF-EMF/README.md

 + environments : C, R, G, I, T (Commercial, Residential, Greenery, Indoors, Transport)

 Folders:
-+ ExpoM data : has source data files from the ExpoM RF sensor in tab separated values
++ ExpoM data : has source data files from the ExpoM RF sensor in tab separated value format
 + Excel data : processed files with csv2excel_batch.py, cleaned up some
 + kmz : has kmz files for all paths in period 1 and 3, view them in google earth eg.